kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Global Configuration Management: Overview with IBM solution for CLM 6.0

+### PublishedAt
+2015-07-23T21:36:44Z

-### PublishedAt: 2015-07-23T21:36:44Z
+### Tags

-### Tags: ['project area', 'configuration', 'global configuration', 'baseline', 'stream', 'component', 'variant', 'branch', 'baseline staging stream', 'configuration management', 'global configuration management', 'configuration lead', 'system', 'product', 'reuse', 'trace', 'compare', 'context', 'project area configuration']
+['project area', 'configuration', 'global configuration', 'baseline', 'stream', 'component', 'variant', 'branch', 'baseline staging stream', 'configuration management', 'global configuration management', 'configuration lead', 'system', 'product', 'reuse', 'trace', 'compare', 'context', 'project area configuration']

-### Description:
+### Description
 The global configuration overview video provides an introduction to the main features in the 6.0 IBM® Global Configuration Management application, with an emphasis on variants and baselines.
 This video is geared toward users in the Configuration Lead role, but users interested in learning about global configurations with configuration management will find this video useful.

 ### Movie: